cemc-oper/nwpc-system-collector/README.md

 # nwpc-system-collector

-A colletion of collectors for monitoring operation systems in NWPC.
+A collection of collectors for monitoring operation systems in NWPC.

 ## Components